SajavaC/SalesDB/README.md

 | AvgQtyPerWeek | Average weekly purchase quantity (adjusted for store age) |
 | Flag | Indicates stores that are too new or have never placed an order |

-**Business Value:**
+**Business Value**

 - Calculates purchasing frequency, average monthly and weekly purchasing volumes based on each store's operating history.

 - Flags newly opened stores that have insufficient history for evaluation.

 - Identifies established stores that have stopped ordering specific products.

 <br>